Calamari/MoveIt/readme.md

     mover.duration(5);

-Creating a Move it Element using CSS3 2D and 3D transformations if available:
+Creating a Moveit Element using CSS3 2D and 3D transformations if available:

-    var mover = new MoveIt('myElement', { useTransform: true });
+    var mover = new MoveIt('myElement', { useTransforms: true });

 Sets an CSS3 transformation easing method to use in all following animations: